 Dump files can be saved as scripts or archive files.
 Script dumps are text files that include the SQL commands needed to restore the database to the state it was in when it was saved.
 Feed it to psql to restore from such a script.
 Script files can be used to rebuild the database on various machines and architectures, as well as on other SQL database solutions with some adjustments.

-To rebuild the database, various archive file formats must be utilised using pg_restore.
-They allow pg_restore to be picky about what it restores, and even reorder items before they’re restored.
+To rebuild the database, various archive file formats must be utilized using pg_restore.
+They allow pg_restore to be picky about what it restores and even reorder items before they’re restored.
 The archive file formats were created with portability in mind.

 PostgreSQL Dump Import: Ways to Recover